A rigorous introduction to linear models: OLS in Geometry and Orthogonal Projection

 This completes the proof. \end{proof}

-To conclude, to find the OLS solution, we define the \textit{projection} matrix to be idempotent, and it is symmetric when limited to an \textit{orthogonal projection}.
-We demonstrate the minimal distance between the original vector and the projected vector using this orthogonal projection.
+In conclusion, to determine the OLS solution, we define the \textit{projection matrix} as an idempotent matrix.
+For it to represent an orthogonal projection, we add the condition that the matrix must also be symmetric.
+Through this orthogonal projection, we illustrate that the distance between the original vector and its projection is minimized.